rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 ![]({% asset_path 2018-06-04-lpn-overview-part1/picture1.png %})

-This one shows the typical structure of an LPN:
+This image shows the typical structure of an LPN:

 ![]({% asset_path 2018-06-04-lpn-overview-part1/picture2.png %})